AI Control Planes vs. Marketing Noise: Shipping Through Search, Security, and Framework Churn

 - WP Rig episode highlighted starter-theme governance and modern workflow fit.

-Cloudflare’s ARR, QUIC Proxy Mode rebuild, always-on detections, identity onboarding controls (with Nametag), Gateway Authorization Proxy, and User Risk Scoring all point in the same direction: policy decisions are now continuous and behavior-scored.
-Add the GitGuardian+Google certificate leak data (2,622 valid certs exposed) and the “89% dormant OSS” package resurrection issue, and the conclusion is obvious: static allow/deny models are obsolete.
+Cloudflare's ARR, QUIC Proxy Mode rebuild, always-on detections, identity onboarding controls (with Nametag), Gateway Authorization Proxy, and User Risk Scoring all push in the same direction: policy decisions happen continuously and get scored against behavior, not checked once at the gate.
+Layer in the GitGuardian+Google certificate leak data (2,622 valid certs still exposed) and the "89% dormant OSS" package resurrection problem, and the picture gets grim for anyone still running static allow/deny lists.

 Leaked-but-still-valid certs and revived abandoned packages both bypass "looks fine in review" heuristics.
 Enforce certificate rotation SLAs and package-health scoring in CI before merge, not after incident response.